Frequently asked questions

 I've noticed something hung on my door.
 What is it?

 You may notice a tag left on your door.
-This tag is a reminder that you have either missed a scheduled appointment or that you still need to book an appointment to install an automated meter on your property.
+This tag is a reminder that you have either missed a scheduled appointment, or that your property still requires an appointment to be scheduled.

 What information is sent to the City?